Where is Mount Everest Located?

 The name Everest was named by Sir Andrew Waugh, a British officer (Surveyor General of India), in honor of his predecessor, Sir George Everest.

-Q.2 Berg Everest: Is Mount Everest still growing?
+Q.2 Is Mount Everest still growing?

 Yes, the world's highest point is still growing by approximately 4 mm every year due to the ongoing collision of the Indian and Eurasian tectonic plates; this tectonic activity was started thousands and millions of years ago.